Spun: Reception

 The film received mixed reactions, with some analysts remarking that the film added nothing new to the genre of drug movies.
 As of July 2020, the film holds a 37% approval rating on Rotten Tomatoes, based on 79 reviews with an average rating of 5.0/10.
 The website's critics consensus reads: "A chaotic drug movie that has little substance behind the stylistic flash."
+Metacritic, which uses a weighted average, assigned the a score of 41 out of 100, based on 27 critics, indicating "mixed or average" reviews.
 Time Out London was particularly harsh, accusing the film of "smug amoralism", and claiming that Åkerlund had simply re-used other people's ideas and techniques.
-Mick LaSalle of the San Francisco Chronicle praised the films' opening 10 minutes as "a burst of energy, full of flash and subtlety, funny and brilliant...", praising Åkerlund as a "prodigious talent" for his editing, but ultimately found it to be "the service of nothing", remarking that "plot complication and freneticism can't distract us from noticing that the movie has no insights, no point, no urgency and no importance."
+Mick LaSalle of the San Francisco Chronicle praised the films' opening 10 minutes as "a burst of energy, full of flash and subtlety, funny and brilliant...", praising Åkerlund as a "prodigious talent" for his editing, but ultimately found it to be in "the service of nothing", remarking that "plot complication and freneticism can't distract us from noticing that the movie has no insights, no point, no urgency and no importance."

 Roger Ebert was more sympathetic in his review, where he described the film as having "effortless wickedness", giving it 3 out of 4 stars.
-His main appraisal was that the film in no way attempted to romanticize any of the characters, and further goes on to say, "it's interesting how this story and these people seem to have been living before the movie began and will continue after it is over; instead of a plot, we drop in on their lives".
+His main appraisal was that the film in no way attempted to romanticize any of the characters, and further went on to say, "It's interesting how this story and these people seem to have been living before the movie began and will continue after it is over; instead of a plot, we drop in on their lives".
 Ebert does, however, explicitly mention the similarities between this and the earlier Requiem for a Dream.